mys-lang/mys/docs/user-guide/getting-started.rst

    .. image:: ../_static/test_c.png

 #.
 Open the coverage report in a web browser.
+The URL is found in the
+   output of the previous step.

    .. image:: ../_static/test_c_index_html.png
      :width: 75%